Published by Delacorte Press on January 12th 2016

 Add to Goodreads

-I received this book for free from Publisher Provided in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.Narrator: Katharine McEwan
+I received this book/movie for free from the above-listed publisher/studio in exchange for an honest review.
+This does not affect my opinion of the book/movie or the content of my review.Narrator: Katharine McEwan

 Quin Kincaid is a Seeker.
 Her legacy is an honor, an ancient role passed down for generations.
 But what she learned on her Oath night changed her world forever.